North Carolina vs. Duke NCAA Football Odds, Plays and Insights | October 2, 2021

 - In Duke's four games this year, it has three wins against the spread.

-- Duke's games this season have hit the over on three of four set point totals (75%).
+- Duke's games this year have gone over the total in three out of four opportunities (75%).

-- Duke is 3-0 against the spread and 3-0 overall when the team scores more than 29.5 points.
+- When Duke puts up more than 29.5 points, it is 3-0 against the spread and 3-0 overall.

-- The Blue Devils have turned the ball over two more times (7 total) than the Tar Heels have forced a turnover (5) this season.
+- This year the Blue Devils have turned the ball over seven times, two more than the Tar Heels' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.